commonprefix/website/blog/4m-usd-safe-drain-analysis.md

 ## Fund Movement

-After the drains, funds were pulled together across Ethereum, Base, and Arbitrum.
-Funds were consolidated via attacker wallet 1 and Relay, then ultimately sent to attacker wallet 5 ([`0xa447f71782135ab96a71374271a749ff7aa54859`](https://etherscan.io/address/0xa447f71782135ab96a71374271a749ff7aa54859)) as 3,070,767.09 DAI.
+After the drains, a large portion of the proceeds was pulled together across Ethereum, Base, and Arbitrum.
+Attacker wallet 1 used Relay during cross-chain consolidation and DEX/settlement infrastructure to convert proceeds before sending  3,070,767.09 DAI to attacker wallet 5 ([`0xa447f71782135ab96a71374271a749ff7aa54859`](https://etherscan.io/address/0xa447f71782135ab96a71374271a749ff7aa54859)).

-At the time of the investigation notes, the DAI had not moved out of attacker wallet.
+At the time of the investigation notes, that DAI had not moved out of attacker wallet 5.

 <br/>